BrunooIglesias/SatLink/README.md

 .bat files are for Windows, run the commands inside them manually for Linux or MacOS

+## Considerations

+This project was developed under time constraints during a 2-day hackathon.
+As such, you may notice:

+- **Lack of clean code**: The code is functional but not fully optimized or structured according to best practices.
+- **Missing standard practices**: Code comments, modularity, and comprehensive error handling might be incomplete.

+The focus was on delivering a working prototype rather than polished production code.
+Further improvements and refactoring are welcome!

 ## To-Do

 - [ ] Move credentials to a `.env` file for better security and configuration management.